This post may contain affiliate links. Read the full disclosure here.

-For the first three months, babies can only see things approximately 8-12 inches away from their face.
+For the first three months, babies can only see things approximately 8-12 inches away from their faces.
 This allows them to be able to see their own hands and body.
-It’s also the distance between their face and their parents face when being held or breastfed.
+It’s also the distance between their face and their parent’s face when being held or breastfed.

 If your baby continued his first year’s growth rate, he would be 170 feet tall by the time he becomes an adult!

-A babies brain will double in size in their first year of life.
+A baby’s brain will double in size in its first year of life.
 That means that by the time they are 1-year-old their brain will be 60% of an adult size brain.

 New babies have instinctive reactions to temperatures.
 If they get too hot, they will stretch their arms and legs out.
 If they get too cold, they will move around more to warm themselves up.

-A baby is born on their predicted due date only 4% of the time.
+A baby is born on its predicted due date only 4% of the time.